Published by Christina Riley. Last Updated on February 25, 2024.

 Greensboro is the farthest big city included here and one you’ll want to make multiple day trips for.
 We love starting with interactive Greensboro Children’s Museum to Greensboro Science Center, both among our favorite things to do with kids.

-There’s also a wealth of history here, and you can investigate further at the International Civil Rights Center & Museum and Guilford Courthouse National Military Park (one of our favorite national parks sites).
+There’s also a wealth of history here, and you can investigate further at museums like the International Civil Rights Center & Museum and Guilford Courthouse National Military Park (one of our favorite national parks sites).